Dashrath916/-Cat-or-Dog-Image-Classification/README.md

 3. **Training:** Compile the model and train with the training set.
 4. **Predictions:** Test the model with a single image to classify it as cat or dog.

-## Results
-The model achieved a final accuracy of [XX]%.
-It can classify images as cats or dogs with a high level of confidence.

 ## How to Run
 1. Clone the repository to your environment.
 2. Ensure you have TensorFlow and Keras installed.
 3. Load the data, train the model, and run predictions.

-## License
-This project is licensed under the MIT License.

-## Contact
-For questions, contact [Your Name] at [Your Email].